Sorrento Announces Positive Phase II Results of PD-L1 Checkpoint Inhibitor IMC-001 Presented at Asian Congress of the European Society for Medical Oncology (ESMO)

 - Long-term safety and durable response are demonstrated in patients who continued on treatment for over a year

-/EIN News/ -- SAN DIEGO, Dec.
-05, 2022 (GLOBE NEWSWIRE) -- Sorrento Therapeutics, Inc. (Nasdaq: SRNE, “Sorrento”) is pleased to announce the results of a Phase II NK/T-cell lymphoma study of IMC-001, a PD-L1 monoclonal antibody licensed to ImmuneOncia Therapeutics, LLC (“ImmuneOncia”) (Seongnam, South Korea).
+SAN DIEGO, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- Sorrento Therapeutics, Inc. SRNE "Sorrento"))) is pleased to announce the results of a Phase II NK/T-cell lymphoma study of IMC-001, a PD-L1 monoclonal antibody licensed to ImmuneOncia Therapeutics, LLC ("ImmuneOncia") (Seongnam, South Korea).
 ImmuneOncia is a biotechnology company specializing in immuno-oncology drug development, jointly established by Yuhan Corporation of Korea and Sorrento.
 In addition to IMC-001, ImmuneOncia has a wide range of new products in the pipeline, such as IMC-002, a CD47 antibody, and IMC-201, a bispecific antibody.

 The Phase II NK/T-cell lymphoma study was selected for an oral presentation at the Asian Congress of the European Society for Medical Oncology (ESMO Asia 2022) in Singapore on December 4th, 2022.
 The clinical data demonstrated that in patients with heavily treated NK/T-cell lymphoma, 6 of 10 evaluable patients (60%) not only achieved an objective response, but all 6 patients with an objective response also achieved a complete remission with IMC-001.
 Additionally, 4 of these 6 patients stayed on treatment for over a year, which provides encouraging indication of long-term IMC-001 treatment safety and durable efficacy.